travis-ci/docs-travis-ci-com/user/common-build-problems.md

 osx_image: xcode8.2
 ```

-The following lines can be seen in the build log:
+The following lines in your build log possibly indicate an occurence of this issue:

 **Example: Signing**
 ```